Animals

 VulnerableNATURAL HABITAT

-Found in grasslands, savannas, areas with dense vegetation and mountainous regionsDIET
+Cheetahs are found in grasslands, savannas, areas with dense vegetation, and mountainous regions.DIET

 IN THE ZOO – Specialized carnivore diet, whole prey, and bonesFASCINATING FACTS